finanalyst/raku-pod-render/RenderPod.md

 # Rendering Pod Distribution
->A generic distribution to render Pod in a file (program or module) or in a cache (eg. the Raku documentation collection)
+>A generic distribution to render Pod in a file (program or module) or in a cache (eg. the Raku documentation collection).
+The module allows for user defined pod-blocks, user defined rendering templates, and user defined plugins that provide custom pod blocks, templates, and external data.

 ----